onflow/flow-go/internal/roles/verify/processor/README.md

 Package processor is in charge of the ExecutionReceipt processing flow.
 It decides whether a receipt gets discarded/slashed/approved/cached, while relying on external side effects functions to trigger these actions (template pattern).
 The package holds a queue of receipts and processes them in FIFO to utilise caching result and not re-validate a validated receipt submitted by another node.
-Note a some concurrency optimisation is possible by having a queue-per-block-height without sacrificing any caching potential.
+Note that some concurrency optimisation is possible by having a queue-per-block-height without sacrificing any caching potential.